-If your spider plant doesn’t appear to be growing at all after several months, then something is definitely wrong.
+If your plant doesn’t appear to be growing at all after several months, something is definitely wrong.
 These plants should show obvious signs of growth if you’re taking care of them right.

 One of the more common problems that people will have when caring for spider plants involves sunlight.
 Spider plants are going to need a certain amount of sunlight to be able to thrive, and when they aren’t getting that light, it could stunt the growth of the plant.

-When spider plants are outdoors, they can grow in conditions such as full shade or partial shade.
-Growing spider plants indoors is a different story, and they’re going to need a lot more sunlight.
+When these plants are outdoors, they can grow in conditions such as full shade or partial shade.
+Growing them indoors is a different story, and they’re going to need a lot more sunlight.

 Spider plants should be given access to bright indirect sunlight so that they can grow and stay healthy.
 You should try to find a good spot in your home that will facilitate growth to see if it helps to turn things around.

-If you’ve been keeping the plant in a shady spot in the house, then it isn’t getting the light that it needs to grow.
-Your problems might be as simple as not giving the plant enough sun each day, and this is easy to fix so long as the spider plant isn’t dead.
+If you’ve been keeping the plant in a shady spot in the house, it isn’t getting the light that it needs to grow.
+Your problems might be as simple as not giving the plant enough sun each day, and this is easy to fix so long it isn’t dead.

-Sometimes adding a bit of sand or perlite to the soil will help it to drain a bit faster.
-Just do your best to create a good soil mix for the spider plant that will allow it to thrive.
+Sometimes adding a bit of sand or perlite will help it to drain a bit faster.
+Just do your best to create a good soil mix that will allow it to thrive.

 The Spider Plant Is Pot-Bound

-If you got a spider plant from someone as a gift, then it’s possible that the plant could be ready for a new pot and you didn’t even know it.
-When a spider plant isn’t doing well, it’s possible that the roots don’t have enough room in the pot to do what it needs to do.
+If you got one from someone as a gift, it’s possible that the plant could be ready for a new pot and you didn’t even know it.
+When one of these plants isn’t doing well, it’s possible that the roots don’t have enough room in the pot to do what it needs to do.

 Plants will become root-bound if they are placed in pots that are too small.
 You can turn things around by repotting the plant in a pot that is appropriately sized.

-Just remember not to place the spider plant in a pot that is way larger than the plant itself.
+Just remember not to place it in a pot that is way larger than the plant itself.
 When you have a pot that is too big, it’s going to create drainage issues that will be problematic.

 Watering issues could be the cause of your spider plant’s stunted growth, too.
-Not watering the plant enough could lead to problems, but watering it too much could bring the plant to the edge of death.
+Not watering it enough could lead to problems, but watering it too much could bring the plant to the edge of death.